kapilsuryawanshi/ReminderCLI/README.md

 - Supports duration-based reminders (Nm for minutes, Nh for hours)
 - Reminder daemon that runs in the background
 - Interactive dialog for handling reminders
-- Ability to stop, snooze, or repeat reminders
+- Ability to remove, snooze, or repeat reminders
-- Pause and remove reminders
+- Daemon crash detection with error message popups
+- Graceful error handling to allow daemon to continue running after errors
+- When run without arguments, defaults to list command
+- Timestamps show only time when date is today, otherwise show full date and time
+- Status column shown at the end of the list table
+- The 'pause' functionality has been removed
+- Uses static daemon script instead of generating it dynamically

 ## Installation